-- Subject to an assessment by the NRAs of the individual cases, access to the internet provided by cafés and restaurants and internal corporate networks because these are typically limited to a predetermined group of end-users and might therefore be not "publicly available" - Services where the access to the internet is limited by the nature of the terminal equipment, such as M2M devices like smart meters and e-book readers.
+- Subject to an assessment by the NRAs of the individual cases, access to the internet provided by cafés and restaurants (e.g. Wi-Fi hotspots) and internal corporate networks because these are typically limited to a predetermined group and might therefore be not "publicly available" - Services where the access to the internet is limited by the nature of the terminal equipment, such as M2M devices like smart meters and e-book readers.